AdrielZe/42_MiniShell/README.md

 # 42_MiniShell

 ## About the Project
-The **Minishell** is a 42 project that aims to create a small command interpreter based on Bash.
+The **Minishell** is a 42 project that aims to create a command interpreter based on Bash.
 The main challenge is to implement features of a real shell, ensuring compliance with practical behaviors and POSIX standards, while learning more about operating systems and inter-process communication.

 This repository was created to document and organize the development of the project, which is being done collaboratively and following good programming practices.